Thermal Properties of 1847 WISE-observed Asteroids: Discussion

 \subsection{Comparison with NEATM Results}

-Because many of the asteroids in our sample have previously estimated diameters, we can check the reliability of our results by comparing the diameters found by our best-fit TPM runs with the WISE diameters obtained with the Near-Earth Asteroid Thermal Model \citep[NEATM;][]{Harris98} and reported in the Planetary Data System \citep{Mainzer19}.
+Because many of the asteroids in our sample have previously estimated diameters, we can check the reliability of our results by comparing the diameters found by our best-fit TPM runs with the WISE diameters obtained with NEATM \citep{Harris98} and reported in the Planetary Data System \citep{Mainzer19}.
 Both sets of diameters were derived using the WISE thermal infrared data, so any significant discrepancies between the two arise from the differences in the models used, i.e., TPM versus NEATM.
-Of our 1,847 asteroid sample, there are 1,822 WISE diameters with which we can compare.
-We plot the WISE and TPM diameters against each other in Figure \ref{fig.diameters} where we see 1,746 asteroids fall within a 20\% agreement, and 1,360 of those falling within 10\%.
-We expect that disagreements between the two mainly come about due to the non-rotating spherical shape model assumed by NEATM, which becomes a cruder approximation for more elongated asteroids.
+Of our 1847 asteroid sample, there are 1822 WISE diameters with which we can compare.
+We plot the WISE and TPM diameters against each other in Figure \ref{fig.diameters} where we see that 1746 asteroids fall within a 20\% agreement, and 1360 of those fall within 10\%.
+We expect that disagreements between the two mainly come about due to the nonrotating spherical shape model assumed by NEATM, which becomes a cruder approximation for more elongated asteroids.